 Decorating Your Classroom Library

-- Make a Bookmark Station — Encourage your students to save their spot in their books by printing bookmarks and making sure there’s always a steady supply.
+- Create a bookmark station. — Encourage your students to save their spot in their books by printing bookmarks and ensuring a steady supply.
 We print ours on cardstock so they’re sturdy enough to be used again and again.
 Check out some of our free printable versions:

 Opening Your Classroom Library Up to the Class